friendica/friendica-addons/statusnet/README.md

   optionally posted to your associated StatusNet accout as well, you need to check this box.
-* **Send public postings to StatusNet by default** if you want to have _all_ your public postings beeing send to your StatusNet account you need to check this button as well.
+* **Send public postings to StatusNet by default** if you want to have _all_ your public postings being send to your StatusNet account you need to check this button as well.
 Otherwise you have to enable the relay of your postings in the ACL dialog (click the lock button) before posting an entry.
-* **Mirror all posts from statusnet that are no replies or repeated messages** _TODO add info about the mirroring_
+* **Mirror all posts from statusnet that are no replies or repeated messages** if you want your postings from StatusNet also appear in your friendica postings, check this box.
+Replies to other people postings, repostings and your own postings that were send from friendica wont be mirrored into your friendica stream.
 * **Shortening method that optimizes the post** by default friendica checks how many characters your StatusNet instance allows you to use for a posting and if a posting is longer then this amount of characters it will shorten the